Eumelus of Bosporus

-Eumelus of Bosporus (Εύμηλος, fl.
-309–304 BC) was a Spartocid ruler of the Bosporan Kingdom and a son of Paerisades.
+Eumelus of Bosporus (Εύμηλος; – 304 BC) was a Spartocid ruler of the Bosporan Kingdom and a son of Paerisades.
 Eumelus was the brother of Satyrus II (not to be confused with his great-grandfather, Satyrus I, another Bosporan ruler) and Prytanis.

 He and his brothers engaged in a conflict for the throne, which the eldest brother, Satyrus, had inherited from their father.

 Civil war

 Shortly after his brother Satyrus became ruler, Eumelus became a pretender to the throne with the backing of Aripharnes, a ruler of the Sarmatian tribe of Siraces from whom he solicited aid.
 When Satyrus learned of this, he immediately went after Eumelos with his army and crossed the River Thatis to wage war on his brother.
 Eumelus was defeated by him at the Battle of the River Thatis.
 He and Aripharnes were forced to retreat to Siracena.
 Satyrus and his army followed his brother to the city, but could not take it as it was surrounded by the River Thatis, leaving two heavily guarded entrances as the only means of ingress.
 After a four-day siege, Satyrus died while fighting against Aripharnes at the main entryway.
 Meniscus, Satyrus' mercenary captain, took Satyrus' body back to Panticapaeum for a royal burial and ended the siege.
 Prytanis, the younger brother, assumed the title of ruler and continued Satyros' war against Eumelus.
 Eumelus appealed to his brother to split the kingdom between them, but Prytanis rejected the proposal, marching against his brother.
 The two fought a battle which Eumelus won near the Maeotic Lake.
 Prytanis was spared by his brother but soon he waged war against Eumelus again and was killed.